 The pedestal group was Saarinen's attempt to solve the problem of the "slum of legs" and to eliminate the resulting visual clutter.
 Since his early work with Eames, he had continued to work on the problem of creating "organic furniture", that is, furniture in a unified form and in a single material.
 Visually the pedestal group presents an organic unity.
 However, given the technical limits of the time, Saarinen did not manage to make this series from a single moulded material.
 The bases had to be made of cast aluminum since moulded plastic in such a graceful form did not have sufficient strengh to support a heavy table top or large person.
 Consequently, from this point of view, Saarinen considered this project a failure and hoped some day to find a mouldable plastic material strong enough to solve the problem without having to compromise the beauty of the final object.

-Side table with small painted cast aluminium pedestal.
-Top available in marble or
+Table with painted cast aluminium pedestal.
+Top available in marble, ceramic or lacquered.